 Plant 2A is one of the most energy-efficient thermal generation plants in the world.
 Expansion of the 1970's vintage George M. Sullivan Plant 2 uses GE LM6000 combustion turbine technology and produce 120 megawatts in a 2x1 combined-cycle configuration.

 Because the plant is collocated with the city's water supply, ML&P can achieve additional efficiencies.
-Heating city water has other benefits to the community, including reduced system maintenance costs due to water pipe freeze-ups and significantly reduced emissions.
+The collocation has other benefits to the community, including reduced system maintenance costs due to water pipe freeze-ups and significantly reduced emissions.

 - 120 megawatt, 2x1 combined-cycle, natural-gas-fired power generation